 1. Bulrush

-You can talk about the best restaurants in Bristol without mentioning its only Michelin restaurant, Bulrush.
-Standing above the very best restaurants in Bristol, this relaxed and cosy neighbourhood-style spot focuses on foraged and organic ingredients.
+You can’t talk about the best restaurants in Bristol without mentioning its Michelin restaurants.
+Bulrush stands out even among the very best restaurants in Bristol.
+This relaxed and cosy neighbourhood-style spot focuses on foraged and organic ingredients.
 Preserving and pickling also play a key role in a menu that takes maximum advantage of its seasonal ingredients.
-Blending Anglo-French cuisine with Japanese and Scandinavian influences, Bulrush’s tasting menus range from six courses to nine.
+Blending Anglo-French cuisine with Japanese and Scandinavian influences, Bulrush’s tasting menus range from six courses to nine – and is also one of the UK’s cheapest Michelin Star restaurants.

 Bulrush, 21 Cotham Rd S, Cotham, Bristol BS6 5TZ

-While Wilson’s doesn’t have a Michelin star, it does have a Michelin Green Star – awarded to the best restaurants at the forefront of sustainability.
+It was a long time coming.
+Wilson’s finally has its Michelin Star on tops its Michelin Green Star – awarded to the best restaurants at the forefront of sustainability.
 Its farm-to-table ethos sees all its vegetables, fruits and herbs grown in its own nearby ‘no-dig farm’.
 While co-founders, Jan Ostle and Mary Wilson, only work with local producers and traders that use ethical and low-impact methods for everything else.

 Wilson’s, 24 Chandos Rd, Redland, Bristol BS6 6PF